Faculty Documentation: Best Practices for Using the Tests & Quizzes Tool

 After writing your exam, you are given a number of settings options.
 These are described below.

 NOTE: The Digital Education staff has set a number of default conditions for your assessment.
 These have been set to minimize confusion and difficulty over using the tool.
-Please contact Digital Education if you want to change a strongly suggested default setting.

 When you are finished, choose "Save" or "Save Settings and Publish" (all assessments will need to be published before students can see them).
 You can elect to have students notified by email when new tests are published.